Species Introduction

 Acclimation Process

-When introducing your PAIR Apistogramma Pnduro to their new home, it is crucial to acclimate them properly to minimize stress.
+Introducing Apistogramma Pnduro to a new aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
 Start by floating the sealed bag in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
-This process helps the fish adjust to the water parameters of their new environment.
-Once acclimated, gently release the fish into the tank using a net to avoid adding bag water, which may contain harmful substances.
-Monitor their behavior closely for the first few days to ensure they are adjusting well to their new surroundings.
+After this, gradually mix small amounts of aquarium water into the bag over the course of an hour to help the fish adjust to the water chemistry.
+Once acclimated, gently release the fish into the tank using a net to avoid adding excess bag water.
+Monitoring their behavior during the first few days is crucial to ensure they are adjusting well to their new environment.
+Providing plenty of hiding spots and maintaining stable water conditions will help them acclimate successfully.

 Long-term Care